Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

 RLocator \cite{RLocator} is a recent IR-based technique for bug localization that incorporates reinforcement learning \cite{reinforcement_learning}, modeling the localization task as a Markov Decision Process (MDP) \cite{markov_decision_reinforcement}.
 Before applying reinforcement learning (RL), it retrieves source documents from Elasticsearch based on the bug report and filters suspicious documents using an XGBoost \cite{chen2016xgboost} model.
 It then employs an RL agent based on an actor-critic framework \cite{konda2000actorcritic} that attempts to rank relevant source documents at the top positions, with MAP or MRR as reward signals.
 We collected the replication package of RLocator from Zenodo \cite{rlocator_replication_zenodo} and adapted it for our study on version-based bug localization while maintaining the original specifications of the authors.

-From Table \ref{tab: baseline comparison}a (random split dataset), we see that existing techniques such as baseline Elasticsearch achieve a MAP score of 0.457, while BLUiR, Blizzard, and RLocator achieve a comparative MAP score from 0.470 to 0.480, indicating $\approx$2.71\%-4.89\% improvement.
-On the other hand, DNNLoc achieves a much lower MAP score of 0.311.
-IQLoc, on the other hand, has a MAP score of 0.493, which is 2.71\% to 58.52\% better than the baseline scores.
-This shows that relevant documents rank higher than irrelevant ones compared to other baseline techniques.
+From Table \ref{tab: baseline comparison}(a) (random split dataset), we see that existing techniques such as baseline Elasticsearch achieve a MAP score of 0.457, while BLUiR, Blizzard, and RLocator achieve a comparative MAP score from 0.470 to 0.480, indicating $\approx$2.71\%-4.89\% improvement.
+Comparatively, BRTracer achieves a much lower MAP score of 0.246.
+IQLoc, on the other hand, has a MAP score of 0.493, which is 2.71\% to 100.4\% higher than the baseline scores.
+In other words, our technique can rank the relevant documents higher than irrelevant ones, where the other baseline techniques might struggle.
 Similar improvements are observed for MRR and HIT@1, with increases of up to 61.49\% and 69.88\%, respectively, indicating promising performance.
-Although IQLoc exhibits a marginal decrease in HIT@5 and HIT@10 compared to BLUiR, Blizzard, and Rlocator, it demonstrates an improvement of up to 55.53\% and 41.9\% over the baseline Elasticsearch and DNNLoc measures.
+Although IQLoc exhibits a marginal decrease in HIT@5 and HIT@10 compared to BLUiR, Blizzard, and Rlocator, it demonstrates an improvement of up to 55.52\% and 57.18\% over the baseline Elasticsearch and DNNLoc, BRTracer, BLIA, LRBL, and LLmiRQ measures.

-In Table \ref{tab: baseline comparison}b (time-wise split dataset), IQLoc's performance also surpasses those of baseline techniques.
-While Elasticsearch achieves a MAP score of 0.471, BLUiR, Blizzard, and RLocator achieve comparative MAP scores between 0.494 and 0.508; DNNLoc's score is much lower at 0.324.
-In contrast, IQLoc achieves a MAP score of 0.520, representing improvements ranging from 2.36\% to 60.49\% over the baseline measures.
+In Table \ref{tab: baseline comparison}(b) (time-wise split dataset), IQLoc's performance also surpasses that of baseline techniques.
+While Elasticsearch achieves a MAP score of 0.471, BLUiR, Blizzard, LRBL, LLmiRQ, and RLocator achieve comparative MAP scores between 0.422 and 0.508; Similar to random split performance, BRTracers, BLIA, and DNNLoc's scores range from 0.292 to 0.324.
+In contrast, IQLoc achieves a MAP score of 0.520, representing improvements ranging from 2.36\% to 78.08\% over the baseline measures.
 Similar improvements are observed for MRR and HIT@1, ranging from 2.59\%-64.58\%, and 6.15\%-100.9\%, respectively.
-However, like the randomly split data (Table \ref{tab: baseline comparison}a), IQLoc experiences a marginal drop in HIT@5 and HIT@10 compared to BLUiR and Blizzard.
-Nonetheless, it demonstrates improvements of up to 40.25\% and 24.37\% over the baseline Elasticsearch and DNNLoc measures in these metrics.
+However, like the randomly split case (Table \ref{tab: baseline comparison}(a)), IQLoc experiences a marginal drop in HIT@5 and HIT@10 compared to BLUiR and Blizzard.
+Nonetheless, it demonstrates improvements of up to 40.25\% and 24.36\% over the baseline measures in these metrics.